 Arrive in Amman, Jordan’s Capital city anytime.
 Sunset dinner to meet our fellow volunteers, and welcome you to the Middle East’s safest city.

-No trip to Jordan is complete without spending a night in a Bedouin camp, camels sleeping in the corner, the Milky Way in full view thanks to no light pollution, in the depths of the desert.
-Wadi Rum was once home to Lawrence of Arabia, not it’s ours (for one night).
-There’s something special about drinking local tea, and soaking up travel stories as we appreciate the beauty of the desert.
+Wadi Musa to Wadi Rum.
+No trip to Jordan is complete without venturing into the Arabian desert, and spending a night in a Bedouin camp, camels sleeping in the corner, the Milky Way in full view thanks to no light pollution, in the depths of the Valley of the Moon.
+Wadi Rum was once home to Lawrence of Arabia, now it’s ours (for one night).
+There’s something special about drinking local tea, and soaking up travel stories as we appreciate the beauty of the desert, in the small hours of the night.

 Let’s go and explore Wadi Rum!
 We’ll hop in a 4X4 and check out the best of Wadi Rum has to offer.
 Epic view points, clambering over sand dunes, feeling as if we have the whole of Jordan to ourselves in the stark beauty of this UNESCO world heritage site.
 Spend a few moments to marvel at how locals have carved a life out of this place of millenia.
 Amazing.